 finish and it is forbidden to take them or pass them on when desired.

-individually.
+checked individually.
 Controls are also possible at any time during and after the race.
-If it cannot be shown when demanded, the person is either not allowed to start or there will be a time penalty or
+If it cannot be shown when demanded, the person is either not allowed to start or there will be a

 Bibs have to be picked-up personally at the bib distribution, alternatively a power of attorney has